jlibovicky/jlibovicky.github.io/_posts/2017-08-20-Fake-news-on-AI.md

 the conceptual misunderstanding.
 The word _intelligence_ (no matter what intelligence means in general) makes a false impression that AI is something comparable to human intelligence.
-Indeed, AI algorithms perform tasks which require some cognitive effort like speech recognition or playing Go, however these algorithms can always do one thing.
+Indeed, AI algorithms perform tasks which require some cognitive effort while performed by humans, like speech recognition or playing Go, however these algorithms can always do one thing unlike people are certainly not aware of doing what they are doing.

 The term _neural network_ makes a false impression that the goal the algorithms simulate human brain.
 Artificial neural network originated from computational